Dowiw/cat-2d/README.md

 # cat-2d
 my first java project and my first project ever.

-crazy how i decided to make something so complicated.
+crazy how i decided to make something so complicated (from scratch).

 simple cat game where i hope to:
 - make the cat do things